pfheatwole/thesis/source/canopy_geometry.rst

   * [[To estimate the inertial properties and aerodynamics]]

-  * Paraglider dynamics depend on canopy aerodynamics and inertial properties.
+  * Paraglider dynamics depend on the aerodynamics and inertial properties of the canopy.
 I'm generating new wing geometries, so these are unknown.
 If the aerodynamics and inertial properties of a canopy are unknown, they must be estimated from the geometry itself. [[In particular I plan to utilize the section coefficient data, but you could also use CFD, etc.]]